30+ TikTok Hook Examples

 Can AI generate TikTok hooks?

 Yes.
-Tools like HookMafia use 512 psychology-driven combinations to generate hooks trained on viral TikTok patterns — knowledge gaps, contrarian angles, identity calls, and more.
-Unlike generic AI, they understand TikTok-specific language and niche audiences.
+Tools like HookMafia use 12 psychology-driven styles and 460,800 unique combinations to generate hooks trained on viral TikTok patterns.
+Unlike generic AI, they understand TikTok-specific language, niche audiences, and the phone-native camera rule.

 What hooks are trending on TikTok in 2026?

-In 2026, top-performing hooks lean into raw authenticity — confessions, mid-action starts, and specific number-driven claims.
-Overly polished intros are losing to hooks that feel like you caught someone mid-thought.
+In 2026, top-performing hooks lean into raw authenticity.
+Confessions, mid-action starts, specific number-driven claims, and contrarian takes that challenge conventional advice.
+Overly polished intros are losing to hooks that feel like you caught someone mid-thought or mid-action.

 Generate Your Own Viral Hooks